 - Utilities (Essential utility expenses: Gas, water, and electricity)

 - Security deposits (For new housing, if unable to inhabit existing home)

 - Car repairs other than routine maintenance, or repairs that could not have been reasonably avoided

 - Cost of rental car or public transportation for up to 30 days

-- Medical: significant medical and prescription expenses not eligible for insurance reimbursement
+- Medical costs (Namely, significant medical and prescription expenses that are not eligible for insurance reimbursement)

-- Psychological counseling deemed by a physician to be necessary following an event and in excess of what is covered by insurance
+- Psychological counseling deemed necessary by a physician following an event and in excess of what is covered by insurance

-- Expenses resulting from flight from domestic violence, such as temporary housing
+- Expenses resulting from fleeing domestic violence, such as temporary housing

-- Unable to work due to the event
+- Inability to work due to the event

 - Unexpected childcare for up to 60 days

 If you answered yes to all of the above, please review the below information on “acceptable documentation” for events and expenses.

 Regulations restrict us to only make grants for amounts that have been documented by receipts, invoices, or bills for qualifying expenses related to a qualifying event.
 Please provide us with available details in the following form:

 - NATURAL DISASTER: Damage report from the police, pictures of damages showing how it impacted you and your home, or an insurance claim/incident report verifying the event.

 - TERRORIST ACT: A newspaper article showing the place and date of the event.